-Browns' Beckham, Washington's Collins Leave With Injuries
+Browns' Beckham, Washington's Collins leave with injuries

 Other key injuries Sunday in Week 7:

-Dallas quarterback Andy Dalton was knocked out of a loss at Washington after brutal hit by linebacker Jon Bostick.
+— Dallas quarterback Andy Dalton was knocked out of a loss at Washington after brutal hit by linebacker Jon Bostic.
 Dalton was evaluated for a concussion and ruled out.
-Bostick was ejected because the hit on a sliding Dalton.
+Bostic was ejected because the hit on a sliding Dalton.
 Ben DiNucci replaced Dalton for the Cowboys, who later announced that Dalton was alert, in good spirits and would fly back to Dallas with the team.

+— Denver running back Phillip Lindsay (concussion) was ruled out against Kansas City.

+— New England receiver N’Keal Harry (head) was ruled out against San Francisco.

-Cincinnati’s offensive line took two hits, with tackle Jonah Williams (neck) and center Trey Hopkins (concussion) exiting.
+— Cincinnati's offensive line took two hits, with tackle Jonah Williams (neck) and centre Trey Hopkins (concussion) exiting.
 The injuries added to the offensive woes for a team already playing without running back Joe Mixon (foot).

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL